 In December I decided to walk the same thirteen mile walk every week for a year, I had no idea whether I would be able to do it, or whether I would have the strength and the necessary willpower to complete fifty-two walks in fifty-two weeks.
 Having no job and little money, I saw it as a project, a way to give my life structure in the wake of my redundancy and release me from the grip of depression.
 I had no idea that something so simple and free and relatively easy (unlike, say, running a marathon) would have a life-changing effect on me.

-But it was only on the last walk which I completed on January 1st in the golden light of the late afternoon as I stood and looked over the Lavanttal valley that I knew that a different kind of alchemy had taken place.
-It was not in the naming or the seeing of beautiful things, but something within me had changed.
-My leaden sorrow was transformed into the feeling that the future may, at the very least, be tinged with gold, and I had not changed the landscape, but the landscape had changed me.
-What I experienced in that year was an absorbing mixture which enlivened my senses.
-Sound: bird song, the sound of the rhythm of my feet in snow and ice, or silently passing through lush meadows, the wind in trees.
-Smell: the scent of sap, the cold, clean smell of snow, damp grass; mossy earth.
-Colour: a monochrome palette moving into an explosion of colour in summer and back to black and white.
-The textures, the tastes – I even drank snow.
-These things not only assaulted my senses but caused a chemical reaction in my body and brain – producing feel-good endorphins, raising my serotonin levels and aiding my recovery.
+But it was only on the last walk, which I completed on January 1st in the golden light of the late afternoon as I stood and looked over the Lavanttal valley, that I knew that a different kind of alchemy had taken place.
+It was not just the sight of so many beautiful things; something within me had changed.
+My leaden sorrow was transformed into the feeling that the future may be tinged with gold, at the very least.
+I had not changed the landscape, but the landscape had changed me.
+What I experienced that year was an absorbing mixture that enlivened my senses.

 At the end of the process, I had much more understanding of alchemy – for this arcane art was never only about wealth of a material kind it was always a quest to find the elixir of life and I feel that I did find the recipe for that.
 We can all become alchemists by merely walking up and out and into alchemy.